 I pushed really hard to get most of his head out, and was grateful when the midwife told me to stop after a while and give little pushes to get the rest of his head out.
 I'm sure her advice stopped me from tearing.
 I gave the little pushes she asked for and his head did come out.

-I rested with my head on the pillow in front of me until the next contraction came, and then I pushed out the rest of James' body.
+I rested with my head on the pillow in front of me until the next contraction came, and then I pushed out the rest of J's body.

 This was 6.30am.
 Not quite three hours after my contractions had started.

-The syntocinon stopped the cord pulsating immediately, so they clamped it, cut it and gave me James to hold.
+The syntocinon stopped the cord pulsating immediately, so they clamped it, cut it and gave me J to hold.

 I delivered the placenta shortly after.

-As I was lying there, holding James, I asked if the injection was for bleeding (that was why I was given one when I delivered Lily, so that was my only experience with it).
+As I was lying there, holding J, I asked if the injection was for bleeding (that was why I was given one when I delivered L, so that was my only experience with it).
 The midwife said no, I hadn't bled a drop.
 It was just to help my uterus contract because sometimes they "freak out" after short labours and don't know what to do.